 STRIVE for success.
 We can get you there.

-In 2019, the Pennsylvania Governor signed the Fostering Independence Through Youth Act into law.
+In 2019, the Pennsylvania Governor signed the Fostering Independence Through Education Act into law.
 This law created the Fostering Independence Tuition Waiver Program to remove barriers in accessing a postsecondary education for youth who are or have been in foster care.

 How do you benefit?